“Too funny”: UG student thrills with Chinese dance, many laugh over TikTok video

-University Of Ghana: Student Thrills Audience With Chinese Dance And Music Performance, Folks Shout In Video
+University Of Ghana: Student Thrills Audience With Chinese Dance And Song Performance, Folks Shout In Video

 - A young man said to be a student of the University of Ghana thrilled his audience at a Chinese Speech and Talent Show

-- He showed off his dance moves on stage before pausing to sing, erupting cheers and shouts of approval from the audience
+- He showed off his dance routines on stage before he paused to sing, erupting cheers and approvals from the audience

-- The video of the talented student performing his dance routine and song in Chinese has received mixed reactions from his online audience
+- The video of the talented student performing his dance moves and song in Chinese has received mixed reactions from his online audience

 PAY ATTENTION: Enjoy reading our stories?
 Join YEN.com.gh's Telegram channel for more!

-The young man got his audience to brace themselves to see some impressive routines before he paused to sing.
+He got his audience to gear up with impressive routines before pausing to sing to them on stage.

 UG student erupts cheers

-He displayed the moves on stage before his singing performance, which erupted cheers from the audience in the clip on Zuuumanofficial.
+The young man displayed the moves before his singing performance, sparking cheers from the audience in the clip on Zuuumanofficial.

-The video of the talented student performing his dance routine and song in Chinese has received much attention on TikTok.
+The footage of the talented student performing his dance routines and song in Chinese has received much attention on TikTok.

-His routine has gathered more than 159,000 views and hundreds of comments from netizens.
+The enthralling clip gathered over 159,000 views and hundreds of comments from netizens.

 Watch the video below: